marksweb/django-bleach/README.rst

 accepts all of the normal field attributes.
 Behind the scenes, it is a ``TextField``, and accepts all the same arguments as the default ``TextField`` does.

-The ``BleachField`` model field makes use of the ``BleachField`` form field to do all of the work.
-It provides no sanitisation facilities itself.
-This is considered a bug, but a clean solution has not yet been implemented.
-Any pull requests fixing this will be gratefully applied.
-As long as the ``BleachField`` model field is only used with ``BleachField`` form fields, there will be no problem.
-If this is not the case, sanitised HTML can not be guaranteed.
+The ``BleachField`` model field sanitises its value before it is saved to the database and is marked safe so it can be immediately rendered in a template without further intervention.

+In model forms, ``BleachField`` model field are represented with the ``BleachField`` form field by default.

 In your forms
 *************

 A ``BleachField`` form field is provided.
-This field sanitises HTML input from the user, and presents safe, clean HTML to your Django application.
-This is where most of the work is done.
+This field sanitises HTML input from the user, and presents safe, clean HTML to your Django application and the returned value is marked safe for immediate rendering.

 In your templates
 *****************